Maepple/Maepple-C-TLG-Mods/SimplePowders/README.md

-This is a mod for Cataclysm: the last generation to alter a ingame items.
+This is a mod for Cataclysm: the last generation to alter ingame items.

 To install, just drag the folder named SimplePowders into the mod folder of the game install, CTLG/data/mods